Ranking Survey: How to Do Ranking in Google Forms

 Another common use case for rank order survey questions is in event registration forms.
 This question type can be used to understand your attendees' preferences and to ensure that you're offering the right mix of events.

-For example, if you're organizing a conference, you might use a ranking question to understand which topics your attendees are most interested in.
+For example, if you're organizing a conference, you might use a ranking survey to understand which topics your attendees are most interested in.
 You can also put in times and allow respondents to rank which times would work best for them.
 This can help if you have limited space or time for certain parts of the event and want to know their priorities.

 Essay topic choice